Spatial-Temporal Graph Representation Learning for Tactical Networks Future State Prediction: Experiments

 \subsubsection{Visualisation}

-The differences between the two datasets can be visualized in Figure \ref{fig:CNTM_CNCM_mobility}, where we see the random nature of the CNCM dataset and the objective-oriented mobility of the CNTM dataset.
+As shown in Figure \ref{fig:CNTM_CNCM_mobility}, the random nature of the CNCM dataset and the objective-oriented mobility of the CNTM dataset.
 Note that the arrows between nodes represent messages being sent successfully.
 Nodes that are not connected cannot successfully send messages, but not all nodes that are connected will be sending messages at any given snapshot.
 Also note that the scale is different, as the CNTM travels a greater distance, but generally is grouped together.
 If the same scale was used for the CNCM dataset, there would be much fewer connections, which would skew the data.
 To help visualize the CNTM dataset, Figure \ref{fig:anglova60zoom} provides a magnified snapshot of t=60m.
 In this figure the nodes are on a path that is winding about a large hill, which blocks communication between many nodes on opposite sides.
 This is one example how the terrain may impact the connectivity more than the distance.

 The node connectivity and number of hops between nodes is displayed in Figure \ref{fig:CNTM_CNCM_hops} for both the CNCM and CNTM datasets.
 We consider the number of hops as the minimum number of nodes required to send a message from one node to another, where nodes with direct connectivity are 1 hop away.
 In this figure, the x-axis refers to the destination node, and the y-axis refers to the source node.
 Note the diagonal line of white blocks in each subfigure where each node has no connectivity to itself.
 Additionally, there is some symmetry across this diagonal, since the path loss values are bidirectional.
 However, they are not perfectly symmetrical because the connectivity information updates when nodes send messages, and nodes do not send messages at the exact same time.